|

 after we returned and we decided to try a place he had never been called

-civil war in the 1980’s, but had turned around and was now lined with
+the civil war in the 1980’s, but had turned around and was now lined

-high class restaurants.
-Some of the old damaged buildings remained in
+with high class restaurants.
+Some of the old damaged buildings

-stark contrast to the sleek, modern architecture of the new nightclubs
+remained in stark contrast to the sleek, modern architecture of the new

-and upscale venues.
-The menu at “Market” was fabulous – a perfect mix of
+nightclubs and upscale venues.
+The menu at “Market” was fabulous – a

 Our flight out of